longnow/panlex-api-explorer/README.md

 # to install handlebars (run once)
 $ npm install

-# to compile templates (run each time they change)
+# to compile templates and CSS (run each time they change)
 $ npm run compile
 ```